Anti-Japanese Army for the Salvation of the Country

-The Counter-Japanese Army for the Salvation of the Country was a volunteer army led by Li Hai-ching resisting the pacification of Manchukuo.
+The Anti-Japanese Army for the Salvation of the Country was a volunteer army led by Li Hai-ching resisting the pacification of Manchukuo.
 It had about 10,000 guerrilla troops described as being equipped with light artillery and numerous machine guns.
 They operated in the south of Kirin—now Heilongjiang—province.
 Li established his headquarters at Fuyu and was in control of the territory around there and southward as far as Nungan.